sdobreff/vscode-php-resolver/README.md

 PHP Resolver can do different things with your PHP source files.

+- Automatically generates namespaces for the given class based on the `composer.json`.
+Both psr-4 and psr-0 are supported.
-- Extension supports importing classes not only from PSR4 but also WordPress format - `class-<name of the class>`.
+- Extension supports importing classes not only from PSR4 and PSR0 but also WordPress format - `class-<name of the class>`.
 It automatically checks for namespace declarations in the files and extracts data from there.
 - Extension adds file size info in the status bar
 - `Expand with namespace` command will expand the selected class with its namespace, if there are more than one class candidate - you have to make a manual selection.
   **Note**: if you have to make a manual selection but you close the dialog without making a selection, and `phpResolver.leadingSeparator` is set to true (default), namespace wont be added but the class will be prefixed with '\'.